NBA Trade Rumors: Cavaliers And Magic Show Interest In Acquiring Lakers Guard Jordan Clarkson

 Jordan Clarkson is accustomed to NBA trade rumors especially since the Los Angeles Lakers’ fiery sparkplug had been involved in these mid-season bonanzas for the past couple of seasons now.
 And while he is still playing the Lakers, there is a great chance that this is the season that Clarkson finally leaves Los Angeles.
-That said, here are three teams that could land the dynamic combo-guard.
+That said, here are two teams that could land the dynamic combo-guard.

 Cleveland Cavaliers